mbuxmangrio/simple-calculator/README.md

-This is a Simple Calculator build ini Java programing language.
+This is a Simple Calculator build in Java programing language.